AI in WhatsApp chat

-You will receive three different versions of the message after clicking this icon, which will send the message to Meta Al. such as rephrased, humorous, professional, or encouraging text.
+You will receive three different versions of the message after clicking this icon, which will send the message to Meta ChatbotAI. such as rephrased, humorous, professional, or encouraging text.
 In addition to selecting one of these options, users have the option to make minor edits if they so choose.
-The unique aspect is that the person to whom the message is addressed won’t be aware that Al wrote it.
+The unique aspect is that the person to whom the message is address won’t be aware that Al wrote it.

 Privacy and data safety